moozzz/cFDAP/README.md

 New
 ===

+ * 30.08.2016

+    A new option "-w" has been introduced which allows the user to choose between weighted and unweighted fitting.

  * 09.02.2016

     GSL 2.0 support has been implemented.

  * 13.09.2015

     Several bugs have been fixed.
 From now on, cFDAP and curve/error files must be located in the same folder.

  * 12.08.2015

     cFDAP now supports kinetic models with 1 and 2 fit parameters and calculates 95%, 97.5% and 99.9% confidence intervals.

 Requirements
 ============

- To successfully compile cFDAP you need to install the GNU Scientific Library (http://www.gnu.org/software/gsl/).
+ To successfully compile cFDAP, you need to install the GNU Scientific Library (http://www.gnu.org/software/gsl/).
 For Ubuntu/Debian, one needs to install gsl-bin (binary package), libgsl2 (library package) and, optionally, libgsl-dev (development package).